stef/sasl-opaque/draft-marsiske-sasl-opaque.md

 # Introduction

 OPAQUE is an efficient, versatile, modern cryptographic primitive with strong security guarantees that goes beyond what existing SASL mechanisms provide.
-One of the most important features is that the users password or anything derived from it is never exposed to the server.
-Another important security property is that replay attacks are also not possible.
+One of the most important features is that the user's password or anything derived from it is never exposed to the server.
+Also another important security property is that replay attacks are also not possible.

 # Notation {#notation}